huwprosser/huwprosser.github.io/src/content/blog/the-inevitable-decay-of-every-blog-service.md

 4. The Zuckerberg Dilemma - They realise that their blog site has quite a lot of traffic now, but blogger don't really want to pay enough to reach the deca-unicorn exit the dev now wants/needs.
 Time to run some ads, heck - we could even allow blogger to paywall content!
 5. Repeat.

-the internet will forever be shackled by the promise of the 🦄
+the internet will forever be shackled by the promise of the 🦄 .

+anyway...wanna buy some ad space?